 LLMs have undergone remarkable development since OpenAI introduced ChatGPT-3.5 \cite{bang2023multitask}.
 This model demonstrates a significant advancement in solving multiple tasks, including code generation \cite{dong2023self, sakib2023extending, feng2023investigating}, machine translation \cite{jiao2023chatgpt, peng2023towards}, even game playing \cite{wu2024smartplay}.
 However, despite their impressive capabilities, LLMs often struggle with complex computations and delivering accurate, timely information~\cite{qu2024tool}.
 Tool learning emerges as a promising solution to mitigate these limitations of LLMs by enabling dynamic interaction with external tools~\cite{schick2024toolformer}.

 The incorporation of tool usage capabilities marks a pivotal step towards enhancing the intelligence of LLMs, pushing them closer to exhibiting human-like intelligence.
-The integration of tool usage allows LLMs to perform a broader array of complex and varied tasks, including managing emails, designing presentations, and browsing the web to gather real-time information.
+The integration of tool usage allows LLMs to perform a broader array of complex and varied tasks.
 For example, LLMs can perform complex calculations using a calculator tool, access real-time weather updates through weather APIs, and execute programming code via interpreters \cite{qin2023tool, schick2024toolformer, mialon2023augmented, yang2023foundation}.
 Toolformer~\cite{schick2024toolformer} is a pioneering work in empowering language models with self-learning capabilities for tool usage.
 Then, significant research efforts have been directed toward accessing a wider variety of tools or using multiple tools simultaneously to resolve a single query, such as Gorilla\cite{patil2023gorilla}, RestGPT~\cite{song2023restgpt} and ToolLLM~\cite{qin2023toolllm}.

 Despite the significant strides made, existing frameworks and benchmarks often operate under the assumption that user instructions are always explicit and unambiguous, a premise that diverges from real-world scenarios \cite{qin2023tool, song2023restgpt, patil2023gorilla}.
 Due to the feature of API calls, it requires precise user instructions since the arguments for the function call can hardly tolerate ambiguity.
 We find that due to the next-token prediction training objective, LLMs tend to arbitrarily generate the missed argument, which may lead to hallucinations and risks (as the example shown in Figure~\ref{fig:issue}).
 Furthermore, as the tasks assigned to LLMs grow in complexity, multiple and sequential API calls are needed to resolve a single task.
 This complexity amplifies the challenge, as any error in the sequence of API calls can culminate in an outcome that strays from the user's original intention.
 Hence, LLMs tool-use under unclear instruction is an important but rarely investigated direction.